 Four of the most prominent international shipping carriers in the United States are USPS, UPS, FedEx, and DHL.
 The latter three ship to more than 220 countries and territories, while the USPS ships to over 190.
 With the big four, only USPS puts it’s starting prices on their website.
 With the others, you need to put your package information in, and then get an estimate.
 Shipping discounts are often available with a contract, or if you utilize a shipping solution such as Shippo.
 Of the big four international shipping companies, here are some key points to consider.

-UPS international shipping: UPS also restricts the packages in size and weight, but with a higher limit than USPS.
+UPS International shipping: UPS also restricts the packages in size and weight, but with a higher limit than USPS.
 Individual packages can be up to 150 pounds, up to 165 inches in combined length and girth, or up to 108 inches in length.
 Send an item larger than that and it’s going to incur additional charges.
 As often happens, these rules apply to most destinations and most packages, but not all.
 UPS offers a variety of shipping options, balancing delivery location, delivery dates, and price.
+You can now also get UPS Paperless through Shippo.
+This will allow you to send international shipments without having to print and attach a customs invoice to your parcel, saving time at the customs agency and reducing the risk of losing that invoice during transit.

 DHL international shipping: DHL’s package characteristics are different than some of the other carriers.
 DHL will ship parcels at a maximum of 44 pounds (66 pounds for Canada), with a package length and girth of no more than 118 inches for their International Standard service.
 When shipping International Direct, that length and girth can’t exceed 79 inches, and the service is narrower, covering 38 international markets.